joao-viterbo-vieira/joao-viterbo-vieira/README.md

-# João Viterbo Vieira

 ## About Me
 AI and Data Science enthusiast pursuing an MSc in Data Science and Engineering at FEUP.
 Industrial Engineering and Management graduate with a passion for leveraging data-driven solutions and AI technologies to solve complex problems.

-## 🎓 Education
-- MSc in Data Science and Engineering | FEUP (Current)
-- BSc in Industrial Engineering and Management | FEUP

 ## 🔭 Current Focus
 - AI Applications & Implementation